 For more information contact: email@example.com or firstname.lastname@example.org

-The report on this comprehensive project is available:
+A report on this comprehensive project is available below:

 (accessible version (DOCX, 6.3 MB))

 More information about the Leadbeater's Possum is available on the DELWP website.